jfvilas/kubelog-backend/docs/README.md

   - NAMESPACE is the name (not a regex, I mean exactly the name) of a namespace.
   - 'allow', 'except', 'deny' and 'unless' contain arrays of objects, where each one object has only two properties: 'pods' and 'refs'.
     - 'pods' is an array of regex that will be evaluated against pod names.
-    - 'refs' is an array of regex that will be evaluated against Backstage identity references, where the format is the following one:
+    - 'refs' is an array of regex that will be evaluated against Backstage identity references, where the format is '**type:namespace/id**', where:
-      - General syntax is '**type:namespace/id**',
       - 'type' is one of 'user' or 'group',
-      - 'namespace' is a Backstage namespace.
+      - 'namespace' is a Backstage namespace (not Kubernetes namespace).
       - 'id' is a reference id, like a user name or a group name.
   - You can repeat NAMESPACE, in order to have different sections make your config readable if you have lots of rules.